3. Carbon sequestration

 Vegetation removed at start of project

-If any vegetation is removed prior to the start of the project, this should be accounted for (both tree and non-tree biomass).
-Projects can use Natural England's Carbon Storage and Sequestration by Habitat or contact us for further information on estimates of the carbon stocks of non-tree biomass.
-They can also refer to the IPCC 2003 Good Practice Guide for Land Use, Land-Use change and Forestry and the IPCC 2006 Guidelines for national GHG inventories for guidance on estimating the carbon stock of existing vegetation.
+If any vegetation is removed before the start of the project, this should be accounted for (both tree and non-tree biomass).
+Projects should use Natural England's Carbon Storage and Sequestration by Habitat or contact us for further information on estimates of the carbon stocks of non-tree biomass.
+They may also refer to the IPCC 2003 Good Practice Guide for Land Use, Land-Use change and Forestry and the IPCC 2006 Guidelines for national greenhouse gas inventories for guidance on estimating the carbon stock of existing vegetation.

 Carbon in the soil

-Soil Carbon and the Woodland Carbon Code (see left) sets out the methodology for organomineral and mineral soils.
-The Carbon Calculator includes assumptions about the likely soil disturbance and soil greenhouse gas emissions.
-Alternatively, projects can make a soil carbon assessment prior to tree planting with repeat assessments as the project progresses.
+Soil Carbon and the Woodland Carbon Code sets out the code's methodology for organomineral and mineral soils.
+The carbon calculator includes assumptions about the likely soil disturbance and soil greenhouse gas emissions.

-Soil carbon accumulation can currently only be claimed for projects on a mineral soil where the previous land use was arable or rotational grass and the woodland will be managed as minimum intervention.
-This is included within the Carbon Calculator.
+Soil carbon accumulation may currently only be claimed for projects on a mineral soil where the previous land use was arable and the woodland will be managed as minimum intervention.
+This is included within the carbon calculator.

 3.4 Net carbon sequestration

-Net project carbon sequestration shall be calculated within the relevant worksheet (standard or small project) of the Woodland Carbon Code Carbon Calculation Spreadsheet (includes 3.3 total project carbon sequestration adjusted for 3.2 leakage minus 3.1 baseline).
+Projects shall calculate the net project carbon sequestration within the relevant worksheet (standard project or small project) of the carbon calculator.
+The calculator estimates the total project carbon sequestration (3.3) adjusted for leakage (3.2) and baseline (3.1).

 The predicted number of carbon units by vintage shall be identified according to the project’s verification schedule.
 These shall be divided into the contribution to the Woodland Carbon Code buffer and the claimable carbon sequestration.